 - CSC: Select the firmware file starting HOME_CSC.

 - Once done, click Start to begin the flashing process.

 - The first boot will take some time.

 If you done all following step, you will successfully root your Samsung phone’s.
-You can comment here if any issue on this following step I’ll help.
+After power on you see Magisk App install on your phone.

 Frequently Asked Questions